Soul food: Slavery

 Some slaves did not receive enough food from their enslavers as some slaves starved and consequently were malnourished.
 House slaves and field slaves had different diets.
 House slaves ate the leftovers they prepared for white plantation families such as individual cuts from meats like chicken, turkey, or fish, along with pies and seasoned vegetables.
 Slaves working in the field ate leftover animal scraps, offal, and whatever food they could find in their environment.
 Some field slaves rarely ate regular hearty meals.
 Historian John Blassingame's book published in 1972, The Slave Community: Plantation Life in the Antebellum South, was researched from a collection of slave narratives.
 According to Blassingame's research, some enslaved people received the bare minimum in food and had to supplement their diets by hunting, fishing, and foraging for food.
 Louisiana slave records showed enslaved people ran away because of inadequate food and overwork.
 To survive, slaves stole food from their enslavers, killed cattle from nearby farms, and hunted and fished for food.

 Research from the National Park Service and professor George Estabrook said that enslaved people supplemented their diets "By boiling black-eyed peas, turnip greens, and pork fat in a single kettle and serving the mixture with grits made from home-ground corn, slaves cooked up meals that satisfied their dietary requirements, as well as their appetites."
 The black-eyed peas were a source of protein and the greens provided fiber and vitamins C and A. Boiling greens in a kettle produced a vitamin-packed beverage called pot liquor that was consumed by the enslaved during the Antebellum era to maintain their health.
 White plantation owners ate the greens prepared by their slaves and left the green liquid (broth) for the slaves to drink not realizing the nutrients was in the broth.
 Pot liquor (also called potlikker) has Vitamin A, Vitamin C, Vitamin K, and iron.
 The enslaved and their descendants created healing remedies using pot liquors.
-Slave gardens were important in the slave community, it supplemented slaves nutrient-deprived diet because their slaveholders did not provide enough food to feed them.
+Slave gardens were important in the slave community; they supplemented slaves' nutrient-deprived diets because slaveholders did not provide enough food to feed them.
 Slaveholders allowed their slaves to grow food in gardens because it saved their enslavers money, giving them an excuse not to buy food for their slaves.
 Some slaveholders provided the enslaved seeds to grow their own food.
 Slaves also made money by selling some of the food they grew to their enslavers.